ct96b/StelarCartography/docs/galactic_grid_reference.md

 3. Convert to GGRS format with appropriate precision

 ### Best Practices
-- Always include the quadrant and plane designation
 - Use consistent precision within a given context
-- Remember that X and Y are always positive
-- Only Z coordinate can be negative (when using B designation)
+- Remember that coordinates can be positive or negative
 - Choose precision based on the scale of the operation

 ## Future Considerations